 Knowing how a toilet works can help you know what problems you can fix yourself and when you should call a plumber.
 We have put together this guide of the basic components of your toilet which should help you better understand how it works and to fix it.
-JD Plumbing Company is committed to providing exceptional plumbing repair in Raleigh, NC, so call us today if you are having any problems with your toilet.
+JD Plumbing, Heating & Air Conditioning is committed to providing exceptional plumbing repair in Raleigh, NC, so call us today if you are having any problems with your toilet.

 The Parts of a Toilet

 The components of a toilet can be broken down into 3 linked systems:

 - Bowl siphon.
 This controls the level of water in the toilet.
 The tube at the bottom of the bowl is called the siphon and its swan-neck shape allows the water level never to rise past a certain point without being drained.
 Flushing occurs when the siphon tube is rapidly filled with water.
 The gurgling sound produced after a proper flush is a result of air entering the siphon.

 - Flushing.
 The tank of water that sits on top of the bowl acts as a holding tank for the sudden rush of water necessary for flushing.
 The flush handle is attached to a chain attached to the flush valve.
 Pressing this handle down opens the flush valve.
 The filler valve and float, as well as the overflow tube, are all located in the tank.